DarkEthernal/ng2App/README.md

 5. When the install process finishes type 'npm start'
 6. Your default browser (*Chrome) should open and display the index.html

-\* Due the lack of time the app is optimized only for chrome, other browsers may work or may not.
+\* Due to the lack of time the app is optimized only for chrome, other browsers may work or may not.